Visual Effects (VFX) BA (Hons)

 Course overview

-- Using high-end facilities and kit in a future facing creative environment
+• using high-end facilities4 and kit in a future-facing, creative environment.

 This course has been developed with input from leading practitioners in this rapidly growing field.
-A key focus of the course is on developing students’ technical, creative and professional skills across a variety of industry recognised roles: including 2D artist, roto artist, junior compositor, colourist, FX TD and more.
+A key focus of the course is on developing students’ technical, creative and professional skills across a variety of industry recognised roles: including 2D artist, roto artist, junior compositor, colourist and effects technical director.

-- Alongside the technical requirements of various media you will also study the history, origins, and theoretical contexts of visual effects in film, animation, and interactive media, and the nuances of these media across such disciplines.
-Throughout the course we aim to give you opportunities to contribute to, for example industry briefs, competitions, festivals, and hackathons to gain a real-time experience of working for companies and clients2.
-In the final year of the course you will have the opportunity to specialise in either 2D or 3D to facilitate your progression toward industry.
+• Alongside the technical requirements of various media, you will study the history, origins and theoretical contexts of visual effects in film, animation and interactive media, and the nuances of these media across such disciplines.
+Throughout the course, we aim to give you opportunities to contribute to, for example, industry briefs, competitions, festivals and hackathons to gain a real-time experience of working for companies and clients2.
+In the final year of the course, you will have the opportunity to specialise in either 2D or 3D to facilitate your progression toward your chosen industry.

-- You will have access to a range of digital film cameras, lighting, audio recording equipment and industry-standard software, as well as the use of television, film, greenscreen, and immersive studios, to enable you to produce high-quality visual effects (subject to availability).
-Your learning will take place in purpose facilities that embody the immersive potential of emerging media and are supported by high profile industry professionals4.
+• You will have access to a range of digital film cameras, lighting, audio recording equipment and industry-standard software, as well as the use of television, film, greenscreen and immersive studios, to enable you to produce high-quality visual effects (subject to availability).
+Your learning will take place in purpose facilities that embody the immersive potential of emerging media and are supported by industry professionals4.

-- You will have opportunities to learn and work on projects with students from other courses in the School of Media and Performing Arts.
-These collaborative opportunities are a defining feature of your learning experience and place you in an advantageous position in developing your skills and employability on graduating2.
+• You will have opportunities to learn and work on projects with students from other courses in the School of Media and Performing Arts.
+These collaborative opportunities can be a defining feature of your learning experience and place you in an advantageous position in developing your skills and employability2.

 What you'll study